Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 More | Flight stack and autopilot | DO not need ROS and Gazebo to work properly but compatible (see note 1), use Linux Ubuntu 18.04 | Automated take off and landing
 Links | [Official github](https://github.com/PX4/PX4-Autopilot) | [Wiki](https://ardupilot.org/copter/index.html) |[Wiki](https://wiki.paparazziuav.org/wiki/Main_Page)

+> Notes about SITL : SITL allows you to run ArduPilot on your PC directly, without any special hardware.
+It takes advantage of the fact that ArduPilot is a portable autopilot that can run on a very wide variety of platforms.
+When running in SITL the sensor data comes from a flight dynamics model in a flight simulator.
+Is only in 2D but has many sensors : GPS, wind, barometer, avoidance, fence, vibrations...

 Notes :